DimitriFinger/jwt-postgres/README.md

 ## Add first user

-To add the first user in database, you should send a `POST` request to `localhost:5000/api/user` adding the following block to body request
+To add the first user in database, you must send a `POST` request to `localhost:5000/api/user` adding the following block to body request

 ```bash
 {